Garret Hobart: Early life and education

-Lawyer and part-time politician
+Career

 Law practice

 After graduating from Rutgers, Hobart worked briefly as a teacher to repay loans.
 Although Hobart was young and in good health, he did not serve in the Union Army.
 Addison Hobart's childhood friend, lawyer Socrates Tuttle, offered to take Hobart into his office to study law.
-Tuttle was a prominent Passaic County lawyer who had served in the state legislature.
+Tuttle was a prominent Passaic County lawyer who had served in the New Jersey state legislature.
 Hobart supported himself by working as a bank clerk in Paterson; he later became director of the same bank.
 Hobart was admitted to the bar in 1866; he became a counsellor-at-law in 1871 and a master in chancery in 1872.

-In addition to learning law from Tuttle, Hobart fell in love with his daughter.
-Jennie Tuttle Hobart remembered, "When this attractive young law student appeared in our home I, then a young girl in my teens, unexpectedly played a rôle of importance by losing my heart to him".
+In addition to learning law from Tuttle, Hobart fell in love with his daughter, Jennie Tuttle Hobart, who later recalled, "When this attractive young law student appeared in our home I, then a young girl in my teens, unexpectedly played a rôle of importance by losing my heart to him".
 They were married on July 21, 1869.
 The Hobarts had long been Democrats; Garret Hobart's marriage into the Republican Tuttle family converted him.
 The Hobarts had four children, two of whom survived infancy.
 One daughter, Fannie, died in 1895; Hobart's son, Garret Jr. survived him.

 Socrates Tuttle was influential in Paterson, which worked to Hobart's advantage.
-According to Michael J. Connolly in his 2010 article about Hobart, the future vice president "benefited greatly from Tuttle's beneficence".
-In 1866, the year he became a lawyer, Hobart was appointed grand jury clerk for Passaic County.
-When Tuttle became mayor of Paterson in 1871, he made Hobart city counsel.
+According to a 2010 article about Hobart, the future vice president "benefited greatly from Tuttle's beneficence".
+In 1866, the year he became a lawyer, Hobart was appointed grand jury clerk for Passaic County, New Jersey.
+When Tuttle became mayor of Paterson in 1871, he appointed Hobart as city counsel.
 A year later, Hobart became counsel for the county Board of Chosen Freeholders.

+Political career

 In 1872, Hobart ran as a Republican for the New Jersey General Assembly from Passaic County's third legislative district.
-He was easily elected, taking nearly two-thirds of the vote.
-The General Assembly was then elected annually and he was successful in winning re-election the following year, although his margin of victory was cut in half.
+He was easily elected, winning nearly two-thirds of the vote.
+At the time, members of the General Assembly were elected annually, and Hobart was successful in winning re-election the following year, although his margin of victory was cut in half.

-Early political career

 In 1874, still only age 30, he was voted Speaker of the Assembly.
 In 1876, he was nominated for the New Jersey Senate seat for Passaic County.
 He was elected to a three-year term and he was re-elected in 1879.
 In 1881 and 1882, he served as President of the state Senate, becoming the first man to lead both houses of the legislature.
 In 1883, he was the Republican nominee in the election for United States Senate—until 1913, senators were elected by state legislatures.
 As the Democrats were in the majority, the nomination was a way of honoring Hobart for his political service.
 When he was asked his feelings about the nomination, he responded, "I do not worry about things that do not come my way."
-The "complimentary" nomination would prove to be Hobart's only electoral defeat.
+The complimentary nomination would prove to be Hobart's only electoral defeat.